Luis Arraez Player Props: Marlins vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 27th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Rockies pitching staff ranks 27th in the league with a collective 7.8 strikeouts per nine innings.

-- The Rockies have a 4.91 team ERA that ranks 26th among all league pitching staffs.
+- The Rockies have a 5.02 team ERA that ranks 27th across all league pitching staffs.

-- Rockies pitchers combine to rank 21st in baseball in home runs allowed (60 total, 1.2 per game).
+- Rockies pitchers combine to give up 62 total home runs at a clip of 1.2 per game (to rank 21st in the league).

-- Kauffmann (0-1) takes the mound for the Rockies to make his second start this season.
+- Freeland makes the start for the Rockies, his 11th of the season.
+He is 4-5 with a 3.88 ERA and 38 strikeouts in 53 1/3 innings pitched.

-- In his last appearance on Saturday, the right-hander threw 4 1/3 innings against the Texas Rangers, allowing four earned runs while surrendering seven hits.
+- The lefty's last time out came on Saturday against the Texas Rangers, when he threw two innings, surrendering five earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.